-The first idea of the project was discussed in Bucharest on May 15 or 16 during the Craiova Colloquium on Leibniz organized by Adrian Niţă (see below a photo by Markku Roinila of that evening, might well be at that very moment).
+The first idea of the project was discussed in Bucharest on May 15 or 16 during the Craiova Colloquium on Leibniz organized by Adrian Niţă (see below a photo of that evening by Markku Roinila, might well be at that very moment).

 October 28 2013: At the annual meeting in Pisa, the project was presented to the Sodalitas Leibnitiana.

 The Sodalitas Leibnitiana decides to engage in the project of an Online Dictionary of Leibniz’s Correspondents and Acquaintances, as an opportunity for collaboration betwen European societies of Leibnizian studies.

 March 2014: The Societatea Leibniz din România joins the Project.